CAIS Alumni Council

 Cassie Eng ’17 is a junior at the Urban School of San Francisco.
 At Urban, she is a peer tutor in Chinese, Math and Science, the co-leader of API (the affinity space for Asian Pacific Islander students at Urban), plays the marimba in the Advanced Jazz Band, on the Student Admissions Committee, and an active member in the Community Outreach club.
 Outside of school, she is a Chinese tutor, dances on the competitive hip hop team APT, and continues her work in philanthropy, specifically her project Cassie’s Bag of Dreams where she gives backpacks and school supplies to impoverished children throughout the Philippines.
 Last year, she served on the CAIS Strategic Vision Advisory Team as the Alumni representative.

-Maddie Han ’17 is a sophomore at the Urban School of San Francisco.
+Maddie Han ’17 is a junior at the Urban School of San Francisco.
 She looks back on her time at CAIS fondly and keeps in touch with many of her old classmates.
 At Urban, she is on the Varsity Tennis and Lacrosse teams.
-She is a peer tutor, as well as a member of API (Asian Pacific Islander Affinity Space), Pie Club, Global Cuisine, and Baking For Smiles.
-She is excited to join the CAIS Alumni Council.
+She is a member of Student Government and a peer tutor in math, science, history and Chinese.
+Maddie is also an active member of API (Asian Pacific Islander Affinity Space), Community Outreach, and Baking For Smiles.
+Outside of Urban, she is passionate about business and entrepreneurship.
+Through these interests, she has participated in the Stanford Young Women Leadership Summit, and spent the summer with the School of New York Times in their Entrepreneurship/New Media/Law course.
+She is excited to continue being a member of the CAIS Alumni Council.